RonPieket/BinaryRelations/README.md

 specifically set theory.
 But this is not a library for mathematicians.
 It is for programmers needing to organize their data.

 A quick refresher, before we go on.
-A binary relation is a collection of pairs of members.
+A binary relation is a collection of pairs.
 Each pair represents a relation between one member on the left and one on the right.
-For example, on the left in the illustration below, the one-to-one relation consists of four pairs, namely (A, 3), (B, 1), (C, 4), and (D, 2).
+For example, in the illustration below, the one-to-one relation consists of four pairs, namely (A, 3), (B, 1), (C, 4), and (D, 2).

 ![](ThreeKindsOfBinaryRelation.png)